University of Sydney scholars are market testing a device that could eliminate needles and end the need for cold chain storage of vaccines.

 “We will be testing the application in several settings and across different age groups, in the workplace and with GPs,” said Professor Booy.

-The findings will be compared with results from the earlier WHO usability study to determine requirements in different markets.
+The findings will be compared with results from the earlier WHO utility study to determine requirements in different markets.

 “We are at an important stage of the product development process,” said Charles Ross, Head of Clinical Operations at Vaxxas.
 “Before investing in manufacturing the applicator at pilot scale, we want to be confident the device satisfies design, end-user and logistical requirements for its intended markets.”